 The deduction decreases as income increases, which means Social Security benefits are fully taxable for retirees with incomes above the top thresholds.
 Minnesota imposes a 5.35% to 9.85% income tax.

 Similar to federal Social Security income tax rules, single retirees in Montana with incomes under $25,000 and married couples with incomes under $32,000 do not have to pay taxes on their Social Security benefits.
-The state is considering a bill that would totally repeal the state’s tax on Social Security income (it passed a preliminary vote in March, but its future is uncertain).
+The state is considering a bill that would totally repeal the state’s tax on Social Security income (it passed a preliminary vote last March, but its future is uncertain).

 For retirees with incomes above the thresholds, the amount they’re taxed ranges from 1% to 6% (though the maximum tax rate will reduce to 5.9% next tax year).
 The state uses its own calculations to determine the rate — according to the fiscal note attached to House Bill 526, if a taxpayer’s total income comes from Social Security payments, up to $50,000 could be exempt.